floatdrop/gulp-watch/README.md

 This options will enable more verbose output (useful for debugging).

-__Notes__:

-1. you cannot pipe to watcher, that got this option (writable stream will be closed).
-2. you will receive vinyl File object only on changes.

 ### Methods

 Returned Stream from constructor have some useful methods: